 Be prepared for questions about how your cool new toy works.

-My father in law wants a pair to use by the pool.
+My father in law uses his pair by the pool.

-My cousin asked if she can get them for her new house.
+My cousin bought a pair for her new house.

 My 14 year old nephew claims it’s his birthday today.

 Truth is, I get a kick out of introducing friends to the latest and greatest.